inivekin/abosa/abosa.typ

 that burning gaze struck mountain-side alit wi pyroclastic flair.
 An dimly doon did it nae fare
-in distant butte wi new pyre
-as waypoint tae rare well-lit lair where substitute sun turns dire.
+in distant butte's half-summit pyre wi waypoint tae rare well-lit lair where substitute sun's burning dire.
 There is nae absolute in rest
 but in what yet accelarates.
 I surge tae point o fallen's nest,